 Effective: April 1, 2024

+Revised: April 2, 2024

+Revise Article 701.02(d) of the Standard Specifications to read:

+“(d) Pavement Marking Tapes (Note 3) 1095.06”

+Add the following Note to the end of Article 701.02 of the Standard Specifications:

+“ Note 3.
+White or yellow pavement marking tape that is to remain in place longer than 14 days shall be Type IV tape.”

+Revise Article 703.02(c) of the Standard Specifications to read:

+“(c) Pavement Marking Tapes (Note 1) 1095.06”

+Add the following Note to the end of Article 703.02 of the Standard Specifications:

+“ Note 1.
+White or yellow pavement marking tape that is to remain in place longer than 14 days shall be Type IV tape.”

 Revise Article 1095.06 of the Standard Specifications to read:

 “1095.06 Pavement Marking Tapes.
+Type I white or yellow marking tape shall consist of glass spheres embedded into a binder on a foil backing that is precoated with a pressure sensitive adhesive.
+The spheres shall be of uniform gradation and distributed evenly over the surface of the tape.

 Type IV tape shall consist of white or yellow tape with wet reflective media incorporated to provide immediate and continuing retroreflection in wet and dry conditions.
 The wet retroreflective media shall be bonded to a durable polyurethane surface.
 The patterned surface shall have approximately 40 ± 10 percent of the surface area raised and presenting a near vertical face to traffic from any direction.
 The channels between the raised areas shall be substantially free of exposed reflective elements or particles.

-Blackout marking tape shall consist of a matte black, non-reflective, patterned surface that is precoated with a pressure sensitive adhesive.
-The surface of the blackout pavement marking tape shall provide a minimum skid resistance value of 45 BPN when tested according to ASTM E 303.
+Blackout tape shall consist of a matte black, non-reflective, patterned surface that is precoated with a pressure sensitive adhesive.

 (a) Color.
-The material shall meet the following requirements for daylight reflectance and color, when tested, using a color spectrophotometer with 45 degrees circumferential/zero degree geometry, illuminant D65, and two degree observer angle.
+The white and yellow markings shall meet the following requirements for daylight reflectance and color, when tested, using a color spectrophotometer with 45 degrees circumferential/zero degree geometry, illuminant D65, and two degree observer angle.
 The color instrument shall measure the visible spectrum from 380 to 720 nm with a wavelength measurement interval and spectral bandpass of 10 nm.